wayneluke/vbFaker/README.md

 1. [Install Composer](https://getcomposer.org/download/).
 1. Install vBulletin 5 into a web accessible directory.
 1. Download this repository to your local drive.
 1. Copy the vBFaker directory into your /core/ directory.
 1. Open a command line window (cmd, wsl, bash, zsh, etc...)
 1. From the command line change to the vbFaker directory.
     - `cd /vbulletin/core/vbFaker`
 1. Run `composer update`.

+## Usage

+Each task is run from the commandline of the vbFaker directory.

+Ex: `php createUsers.php`

 ## Tasks